Information compiled by Duane Alan Hahn, a.k.a. Random Terrain.

 “My Kinda Lover” by Billy Squier (Nov 28) YT

-Best Guess using info from catalog, Activisions, A.N.A.L.O.G., an ad in Leisure Time Electronics and the Klove list.
-The earliest mention of Atari 2600 Ice Hockey in a newspaper ad that I've found so far is from December 11, 1981 (coming soon), December 13, 1981 (ad by itself), December 19, 1981 (in stock), so this entry belongs here in December without a doubt.
+Best Guess using info from the Activision catalog, Activisions (newsletter), A.N.A.L.O.G., an ad in Leisure Time Electronics and the Klove list.
+The earliest mention of Atari 2600 Ice Hockey in a newspaper ad that I've found so far is from December 7, 1981, so this entry belongs in December.

-Best Guess using info from catalog, Activisions, A.N.A.L.O.G., an ad in Leisure Time Electronics and the Klove list.
-The earliest mention of Atari 2600 Stampede in a newspaper ad that I've found so far is from December 11, 1981 (coming soon) and December 19, 1981 (in stock), so this entry belongs here in December without a doubt.
+Best Guess using info from the Activision catalog, Activisions (newsletter), A.N.A.L.O.G., an ad in Leisure Time Electronics and the Klove list.
+The earliest mention of Atari 2600 Stampede in a newspaper ad that I've found so far is from December 7, 1981, so this entry belongs in December.

 “Take It Easy On Me” by Little River Band (Dec 5) YT